Send Email in Managed C++/CLI - Tutorial

 VBScript, JScript\SimpleQueue Send email from ASP Classic to EASendMail Service.

-VBScript\GmailOauth Send email using Gmail OAUTH/XOAUTH2.
+VBScript\Oauth Send email using Gmail and Office 365 OAUTH/XOAUTH2.

 VBScript, JScript\AdvancedQueueWithDatabase Send email from ASP Classic to EASendMail Service, background service will select recipients from database and write result back to database.